 Iceland is a country full of natural wonders, exciting activities and incredible sceneries that are waiting for you to explore!
-This is one of my favorite countries in the entire world and I’m sure you will add it to your bucket list after reading about these one-of-a-kind adventures!
+This is probably my favorite place in the entire world and I’m sure you will add it to your bucket list after reading about these one-of-a-kind adventures!

 Regardless of how long you are going to stay, there are some things that you absolutely cannot miss in Iceland!
-I created this list of top 10 best tours in Iceland to help you make sure you won’t miss any important activity or attraction in this amazing country.
+I created this list of top 10 best Iceland tours to help you make sure you won’t miss any important activity or attraction in this amazing country.

-Here are the best Iceland tours that will leave you speechless and that are worth every penny:
+Are you ready?
+Let’s go!
+Here are the best Iceland tours that will help you explore Iceland and that will leave you speechless, which makes them worth every penny:

 1. Golden Circle Tour